streamlit/docs/content/streamlit-cloud/deploy-your-app/secrets-management.md

 ### Edit your app's secrets

-If you need to add or edit your secrets for an app that is already deployed, you can accesss advanced setting from your admin panel.
+If you need to add or edit your secrets for an app that is already deployed, you can access advanced setting from your admin panel.

 1. Go to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>.
 2. Click the overflow menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>) for your app.